Pronation in the Foot: Causes, Symptoms, and Treatment

 Pronation i foten är en naturlig rörelse

-Pronation in the foot is a natural movement, but overpronation can lead to various issues.
-This article discusses what pronation is, symptoms of overpronation, and how to treat the problem.
+Pronation of the foot is a natural movement, but overpronation can lead to various problems.
+This article reviews what pronation is, symptoms of overpronation, and how to treat the problem.

-Pronation is a natural movement where the foot rolls inward during walking or running.
-Normal pronation helps absorb shocks and distribute weight.
-Overpronation occurs when the foot rolls in too much, which can lead to various problems.
+Pronation is a natural movement where the foot rotates inward when walking or running.
+Normal pronation helps absorb shock and distribute the load.
+Overpronation occurs when the foot rotates inward too much, which can lead to various problems.

 Common signs of overpronation include: